Amputation Injury Attorneys in La Mesa

-Losing a limb as a result of a traumatic amputation injury can be a devastating experience.
-It can leave you with a severe, lifelong disability and can take a massive toll on you emotionally as well as financially.
+Losing a limb as a result of a traumatic injury can be a devastating experience.
+While it’s always important to stay mentally positive, the truth is this type of injury does leave you with a lifelong disability, and it can take a toll on you emotionally as well as financially.

 In the unfortunate event that you or any of your loved ones suffer a traumatic amputation injury, the experienced personal injury lawyers at Garmo & Garmo, LLP can identify all the parties who can be held liable for the accident, build a strong case against them, and recover damages – through settlement or through trial – for the financial and non-financial losses you suffered as a result of the amputation.

 Traumatic Amputation Injuries in the US – A Look at the Numbers

 - Approximately 30,000 cases of traumatic amputation are reported every year in the United States.

 - Nearly 70% of all traumatic amputation injuries result in the partial or total loss of an upper limb.

 - Nearly 80% of traumatic amputation injury victims in the country are men between the ages of 15 and 40.

 - A vast majority of traumatic amputations result in the partial loss of an upper limb, including the loss of one or more fingers.

 The leading causes of traumatic amputation injuries include: